Tom Carey (careyto01)

 Carey had previously played for the amateur Baltimore Marylands.

-Biographical Information listed for Tom Carey in earlier baseball encyclopedias has proven to be false.
-While he was born in the New York City area, he was likely three years older than his listed birthday of 1849.
+Biographical information listed for Tom Carey in earlier baseball encyclopedias has proven to be false.
+While he was born in the New York City area, he was likely three years older than his original listed birthday of 1849.
 It is known that he was a Civil War veteran who moved from Brooklyn, NY to California in 1869 and was a soldier in San Francisco, CA's Presidio garrison at that time.
 He returned to California after his playing career and died in San Francisco in 1906.

 Further Reading